-The 20th century was marked by sizable improvements in mortality and health in most countries in the world (World Health Organization 2000).
-However, these improvements were unevenly shared in the second half of the past century, as parts of Central and Eastern Europe experienced an unprecedented period of stagnation and, in some countries, decrease in life expectancy at birth around the mid-1960s (Human Mortality Database 2016).
-The long term combination of a failure to complete the epidemiologic transition by reducing cardiovascular diseases (Caselli et al. 2002), along with fluctuation in alcohol and violence, particularly in the countries of the former Soviet Union (FSU) (Bye 2008, Leon et al. 1997), led to lower levels of life expectancy and larger within-country mortality inequalities according to education level in this region compared to western countries in Europe (Mackenbach et al. 2008).
+The twentieth century was marked by sizable improvements in mortality and health in most countries in the world (World Health Organization 2000).
+However, these improvements were unevenly shared in the second half of the past century: parts of Central and Eastern Europe (CEE) experienced an unprecedented period of stagnation and, in some countries, decreases in life expectancy at birth around the mid-1960s (Human Mortality Database 2016).
+The long-term combination of a failure to complete the epidemiologic transition by reducing cardiovascular diseases (Caselli et al. 2002) and fluctuation in alcohol consumption[AU: Add something like “use” or “consumption” here?
+Teresa]and violence, particularly in the countries of the former Soviet Union (FSU) (Bye 2008; Leon et al. 1997), led to lower levels of life expectancy and larger within-country mortality inequalities according to education level in this region compared with countries in Western Europe (Mackenbach et al. 2008).
 The high mortality among young men is at the heart of the unstable Eastern European trends in life expectancy (McKee and Shkolnikov 2001).
 For example, male life expectancy stagnated at a level between 65 and 70 years from the 1960s to the mid-1980s in most countries of the region.
 Russia experienced the lowest male life expectancy in the region over this period, which was followed by a brief period of sizable improvements in life expectancy due to Gorbachev’s anti-alcohol campaign (Leon and Shkolnikov 1998).
-After 1987 the mortality experiences in the region diverged.
+After 1987, the mortality experiences in the region diverged.
 Life expectancy increased continuously in parts of Central Europe.
-The rest of the countries, particularly those from the former Soviet Union, experienced a pronounced period of deterioration up to the mid-1990s.
-Mortality increases among Russian and Latvian men were especially sharp, with life expectancy losses of around 7.5 years between 1987 and 1994, which led to levels not seen since the 1950s (Shkolnikov et al. 2001).
-Since the mid-1990s, life expectancy has mostly been increasing throughout the region, but at different rates.
+The remaining countries, particularly those from the FSU, experienced a pronounced period of deterioration up to the mid-1990s.
+Mortality increases among Russian and Latvian men were especially sharp, with life expectancy losses of approximately 7.5 years between 1987 and 1994, which led to levels not seen since the 1950s (Shkolnikov et al. 2001).
+Since the mid-1990s, life expectancy has mostly been increasing throughout the region but at different rates.
 As a result, large regional differences in survival have emerged.
 For instance, the 2010 gap in male life expectancy between Slovenia and Russia was more than 13 years (Human Mortality Database 2016).

-National trends in life expectancy are important and have been extensively studied in the region (Meslé 2004, Meslé et al. 2000, Rychtarikova 2004, Shkolnikov et al. 2001; 2006, Leon 2011).
-Nonetheless, as an average, life expectancy conceals considerable heterogeneity in individual mortality trajectories (Edwards and Tuljapurkar 2005, Wilmoth and Horiuchi 1999).
-This age-at-death variation, hereafter referred to as life disparity or lifespan variation, is an important dimension of inequality as it summarizes this heterogeneity at the population level and uncertainty in the timing of death at the individual level.
-Until now, trends in lifespan variation have mostly been studied in the context of mortality decline at all ages (Edwards and Tuljapurkar 2005, Smits and Monden 2009, Vaupel et al. 2011).
-Alongside increases in life expectancy, ages at death have become more predictable (i.e. lifespan variation has decreased).
-This is because mortality decline over young ages has outpaced mortality decline at older ages, compressing most deaths into a narrower age window (Vaupel et al. 2011).
+National trends in life expectancy are important and have been extensively studied in the region (Leon 2011; Meslé 2004; Meslé et al. 2000; Rychtarikova 2004; Shkolnikov et al. 2001, 2006).
+Nonetheless, as an indicator of average survivorship, life expectancy conceals considerable heterogeneity in individual mortality trajectories (Edwards and Tuljapurkar 2005; Wilmoth and Horiuchi 1999).
+This age-at-death variation, hereafter referred to as life disparity or lifespan variation, is an important dimension of inequality because it summarizes this heterogeneity at the population level and uncertainty in the timing of death at the individual level.
+Until now, trends in lifespan variation have mostly been studied in the context of mortality decline at all ages (Edwards and Tuljapurkar 2005; Smits and Monden 2009; Vaupel et al. 2011).
+Alongside increases in life expectancy, ages at death have become more predictable (i.e., lifespan variation has decreased) because mortality decline over young ages has outpaced mortality decline at older ages, compressing most deaths into a narrower age window (Vaupel et al. 2011).

 This need not be the case.
-At the subpopulation level, numerous instances have been documented of lifespan variation increase occurring alongside increases in life expectancy (van Raalte et al. 2014, Sasson 2016, Seaman et al. 2016, Brønnum-Hansen 2017), mainly due to stalls in working age mortality decline occurring alongside continued old age mortality decline.
-To date, no comprehensive studies of lifespan variation have been undertaken under periods of life expectancy decline.
+At the subpopulation level, numerous instances have been documented of lifespan variation increase occurring alongside increases in life expectancy (Brønnum-Hansen 2017; Sasson 2016; Seaman et al. 2016; van Raalte et al. 2014), mainly because of stalls in working-age mortality decline occurring alongside continued old-age mortality decline.
+To date, no comprehensive studies have explored lifespan variation under periods of life expectancy decline.